anirudh-hegde/EcoLens/README.md

 ## Conclusion:
 Congratulations!
 You have successfully run the application 🚀️.
-To view the LearnMate.ai app 👉 https://ecolens-olm.streamlit.app/
+To view the EcoLens app 👉 https://ecolens-olm.streamlit.app/